dsp-uga/hall-p2/README.md

 #### Installing Dependencies
 [Conda](https://conda.io/en/latest/) will easily mange the enviornment and install all dependencies for these libraries that we used.

+### How To Run
+In the src folder, the main function will load in the data, preprocess it, and run the data through the UNet to train/test the model if you chose to.
+Our main model takes 5 different command line arguments, described below:
+  * --mode:
+    * train  &rarr; If you want to use the training data to be preprocessed and if decided, train the model.
+    * test  &rarr; If you want to preprocess and test the UNet on the testing data.
+  * --preproc_type:
+    * full  &rarr; If you want the data to be both mean-centerd and then normalized
+    * mean  &rarr; If you want the data to only be mean-centered
+    * normalize  &rarr; If you want the data to only be normalized
+  * --optical_flow:
+    * full  &rarr; If you want to find the optical flow for all frames per video
+    * step_wise  &rarr; If you want to take every Xth frame per video
+    * first_two  &rarr; If you want to only find the optical flow for the first two images
+  * --image_processing:
+    * none &rarr; If you do not want to apply any filter to the frames before finding the optical flow
+    * These 4 filters are used for edge detection and calculate the gradient in differnet ways:
+      * sobel
+      * roberts
+      * prewitt
+      * kirsch
+  * --unet:
+    * T  &rarr; If you want to feed these images into the UNet
+    * F &rarr; If you do not want to feed these images into the UNet

+An example running this program would be ```$ python main.py --mode 'train' --preproc_type 'mean' --optical_flow 'full' --image_processing 'sobel' --unet 'T' ```

 ### Data
 Data is downloaded from google cloud bucket with following link